 Hearty and flavorful, stuffing can be a healthy addition to a South Beach Diet–friendly Thanksgiving dinner beginning on Phase 2 if you take care with the ingredients.
 There are plenty of healthy ingredients you can easily add to your stuffing recipe.
 Here are some suggestions:

-- Veggies.
-Add chopped onions, garlic, mushrooms, carrots, celery, or turnips for vitamins, minerals, and fiber.
+Veggies.
+Add chopped onions, garlic, mushrooms, carrots, celery, and/or turnips for vitamins, minerals, and fiber.

-- Fruit.
-Add chopped unsweetened dried cranberries and/or apricots or diced fresh pears, apples, or oranges for their natural sweetness, antioxidants, vitamins, and fiber.
+Fruit.
+Add chopped unsweetened dried cranberries and/or apricots or diced fresh pears, apples, or oranges for their natural sweetness, antioxidants, and fiber.

 Herbs.
 Add fresh or dried parsley, chives, rosemary, thyme, sage, or another herb of your choice for additional flavor and nutrients.